AllergyTalk

 Episodes

-For this episode we will be reviewing three articles from the Nov-Dec 2021 issue of Allergy Watch, a bimonthly publication which provides research summaries to College members from the major journals in allergy and immunology.
+Today we joined by Dr. Sarah Spriet, DO, an allergist/immunologist at the Alexander T. Augusta Military Medical Center in Fort Belvoir, VA and an assistant editor of Allergy Watch.
+We will be reviewing the November-December 2023 issue Allergy Watch, a bimonthly publication which provides research summaries to College members from the major journals in allergy and immunology.

 Please rate our podcast on iTunes!